 A few years ago I added lemon zest to some leftover frosting and it was just mind-blowing!
 I could never look back.
 I might say it's even better than the original...

-Anyway, this cake has a layer of lemon frosting on top, to crown the idea of a lemon coconut sheet cake having both flavors at the same time without them overpowering each other.
+Anyway, this cake has a layer of lemon frosting on top (that we also use for the lemon cream cake), to crown the idea of a lemon coconut sheet cake having both flavors simultaneously without them overpowering each other.

 It can be done.
 You can bite into both at the same time.

-- Flavorings: don't underestimate the power of a little vanilla flavoring, no matter what the flavor of the cake is.
-I find that it enhances other flavors (like a pinch of salt does), especially lemon.
-Adding some coconut and/or lemon flavoring if you have can work well too.
+- Flavorings: don't underestimate the power of a little vanilla flavoring, no matter the flavor of the cake.
+It enhances other flavors (like a pinch of salt does), especially lemon.
+Adding some coconut and/or lemon extract can work too.

 - Buttermilk: it makes the crumb more tender.
 Homemade buttermilk is easily made at home by adding 1 tablespoon of lemon juice per cup of milk.